Addisu Arega Kitessa

-Addisu Arega Kitessa (Addisuu Araggaa Qixxeessaa አዲሱ አረጋ ቂጤሳ) is an Ethiopian official, elected office holder and a politician.
-He currently is the head of ODP Central Committee Office (one of the largest political parties in Ethiopia).
+Addisu Arega Kitessa (Addisuu Araggaa Qixxeessaa አዲሱ አረጋ ቂጤሳ) is an Ethiopian politician.
+He currently is the head of the Oromo Democratic Party Central Committee Office.
 ODP is of the four parties that form the EPRDF coalition that is the ruling party in Ethiopia.

 He has served in various positions as an elected official including as deputy minister in Government Communications Affairs Office.